rcarrata/rcarrata.github.io/_posts/2021-11-26-egress-ip-ovn.md

       house: simpson
 ```

-we can check several interesting things in the EgressIP definition.
-First the apiVersion correspond with k8s.ovn.org/v1, because as we said before where are using the OVN Kubernetes plugin.
-On the other hand the egressIPs is the defined in the previous step, and finally the namespaceSelector is using a matchLabel that is selecting the Simpson project (house=simpson).
+We can check several interesting things in the EgressIP definition.
+First, the apiVersion corresponds to k8s.ovn.org/v1, because as we said before we are using the OVN Kubernetes plugin.
+On the other hand, the egressIPs value is the one defined in the previous step, and finally the namespaceSelector is using a matchLabel that selects the Simpson project (house=simpson).

-After couple of seconds if we check the object that we've created:
+After a couple of seconds, if we check the object that we've created:

 ```sh
 kubectl get egressip